emsesp/EMS-ESP32/README.md

 `ems_devices.h` has all the configuration for the known EMS devices currently supported.

 `MyESP.cpp` is my custom library to handle WiFi, MQTT and Telnet.
-Uses a modified version of [TelnetSpy](https://github.com/yasheena/telnetspy)
+Uses a modified version of [TelnetSpy](https://github.com/yasheena/telnetspy).

+`ds18.*` are the Dallas libraries for any external temperature sensors.

 ### Special EMS Types